 A dividend is a monetary or non-monetary incentive given to its shareholders.
 Companies can pay out dividends in various ways, including cash, shares, or any other form.
 Dividends are often a portion of a company’s profit that it distributes to its shareholders.
 A company might opt to pay dividends by issuing new shares on a pro-rata basis.

-These kinds of shares are associated with companies that have seen rapid development.
+Companies that have seen rapid growth usually hold these kinds of shares.
 While such companies may not pay dividends, the value of their stocks rises fast, rewarding investors with capital gains.

-These shares are traded on stock exchanges at lower prices than their true worth.
+Shareholders trade these shares at lower prices than their original worth on stock exchanges.
 Investors might anticipate that prices would rise over time, giving them a higher share price.

 Preference shares promise the bearer a set and consistent dividend, with payment before equity share distributions.
 The capital raised via the issuance of preference shares is referred to as preference share capital.